rverzinkevicius/tacho_speedo/README.md

 ![img](https://i.postimg.cc/6tdJM6Yx/IMG-20200206-070351.jpg)

-It has ressetable trip function, shows rpm, exact speed and has two colour schemes: one like in picture and another high contrast black on white for sunny days.
+It has ressetable trip function, shows rpm, exact speed, 0-50 acceleration time and has two colour schemes: one like in picture and another high contrast black on white for sunny days.
 It hooks up to pickup coil via optocoupler for rpm and i have added hall sensor into original speedo for speed.
 Based on esp8266 chip and 2.2 inch TFT display.

 PARTLIST